CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 in GPU simulations by following a few simple principles.

-### Variables that need to be used in GPU computations need to be defined as constants
+### Global variables that need to be used in GPU computations need to be defined as constants or passed as parameters

 Any global variable that needs to be accessed by the GPU needs to be a constant or the simulation will crash.
 This includes any variables that are referenced as global variables in functions